h3h/bradfordfults.com/_drafts/2023-07-11-a-compendium-of-useful-factors-for-enterprise-software.md

 date: 2023-07-11 15:22 -0600
 ---

+When building a new SaaS software product, it’s obviously useful to have an idea of what customer problems you are trying to solve, and how.
+But it’s also useful to have a strong grasp of the technology stack on which you are building, and to have a good sense of your desired software architectue.

+Further than that, I propose, it’s good to understand the “table stakes” capabilities that, if your product succeeds, you will need to build or integrate, and at what cost those will come.

 ## Background: The Twelve-Factor App

 Over a decade ago, [Adam Wiggins][1], co-founder of Heroku, published _[The